venkisarsun/policyexpert/NOTES.md

      - Buy two items for £1
      - Buy three items for the price of two

-2. Unit Tests to be completed
+2. Unit Tests to be added